 - Gap Year

-Preview: Gap years can be defined as a transition period prior to pursuing graduate school or establishing a career.
-Students choose this intentional period of time to gain skills, prepare for exams, or to obtain hands-on experiences in relation to their future carer goals.
+Learn more about gap year – the transition period prior to pursuing graduate school or establishing a career, typically used to gain skills, prepare for exams, or obtain hands-on experience.

 - Informational Interviews

 Informational interviews are a great way to learn more about different career paths.
 Learn how to set one up and how best to prepare.

 - Transfer Student Guide

 Learn how to get started on your career path from your junior year and beyond.